Amgle108/reward-verification/raffle-season-1/README.md

 | **emerald**          | Number of Emerald Gemstones earned by the user. |
 | **ruby**             | Number of Ruby Gemstones earned by the user. |
 | **diamond**          | Number of Diamond Jewels earned by the user. |

+# Verify that these are the original files used in the raffle

+Files were hashed and stored on chain.
+If you want to verify these files weren't tampered with since the raffle you can follow these steps:

+1. Download or clone repository (you might get a different checksum hash if cloning the repository into some systems that add CRLF line terminators.
+Both checksum hashes were published on the blockchain for you to verify.)

+2. Apply a sha256 Checksum to any of the following files (**generate sha256 file checksum**) and validate against the hashes stored on this file `raffle-season-1/hashed_files_raffle_airdrop_march_2025.txt`:
+- `silencio_raffle_eligible_users_march_2025.csv`
+- `token_assignment/slc_prizes.csv`
+- `token_assignment/physical_prizes.csv`, `raffle_airdrop.py`
+- `raffle_results/physical_prizes_raffle_results.csv`
+- `raffle_results/slc_prizes_raffle_results.csv`
+- `community_seed_vote.jpg`